fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 Making ``NSException`` an error is not the same, though, as dealing with Objective-C exceptions.
 Errors thrown from Swift code are different from exceptions thrown from Objective-C code.
 The underlying mechanisms differ considerably.
 Moreover, Swift code cannot catch exceptions thrown from Objective-C, irrespective of ``NSException`` conforming to ``ErrorType``.

 As I've mentioned before, it is possible to extend any type to make it conform to ``ErrorType``.
-Thus, one can turn values of any type into errors.
 This may lead to esoteric code that, for example, throws an integer:

 {% highlight swift %}
 extension Int : ErrorType {}